 11.6 Staggered starts may be issued for any stage of an Event.
 Staggered starts are used to ensure that checkpoints are not kept open for unreasonable amounts of time.
 You will be notified of staggered starts before the beginning of the relevant stage of the Event.
 Any request to begin a stage of the Event at a start time other than the one assigned to you must be approved by the Event Director or the Medical Director of the medical support staff.

 11.7 Course Markings — The course will be marked by signs, arrows, ribbons, chalk, paint, lights, flags and other devices.
-You are responsible for (a) staying on the course; (b) slowing down to pay attention to course markings or the absence of course markings; and © making reasonable assumptions and decisions with regard to the direction of the course.
+You are responsible for (a) staying on the course; (b) slowing down to pay attention to course markings or the absence of course markings; and © making reasonable assumptions and decisions about the direction of the course.

 11.8 Course markings will generally be visible under normal lighting conditions.
 Abnormal conditions may include sand, dust, mist, fog, rain, snow or any other condition that reduces visibility (other than darkness).
 If abnormal lighting conditions occur, a stage of an Event may be modified, delayed or cancelled until normal visibility conditions return.

-11.12 If you are using GPS, you must follow the marked course.
-You may not travel directly between checkpoints unless the logical or obvious course follows the straight line route.
+11.11 If you are using GPS, you must follow the marked course.
+You may not travel directly between checkpoints unless the logical or obvious course follows the straight-line route.
 Cutting the course is against these Rules and may, in addition to disqualification or the imposition of time penalties, lead to dead ends or impassable terrain.

-11.13 The course will be marked by lights and other illuminated marking devices at night.
-You are required to carry a light that is sufficient to find unlit markers in the event that lights and other illuminating devices are covered, fail or go missing.
+11.132 The course will be marked by lights/illuminated markings and/or reflective marking devices at night.
+You are required to carry a light that is sufficient to find unlit markers in the event that lights, and other illuminating devices are covered, fail or go missing.

 12 ARTICLE 12: UNIFORM